Ruthesha/Bertrand-Paradox/📖 Bertrand’s Paradox_ When Randomness Cheats.md

 Blue chords for long, grey for short.
 Here we can notice the dense cluster of points near the center generating long chords.

-We can observe that the result we got from our theoretical approach and the simulated approach is approximately same.
+We can observe that the result we got from our theoretical approach and the simulated approach is approximately same. i.e: 1/2=0.5

 Isn't it fascinating?!
 Getting different result with the same values?
 Mind=Blown?